hertzz/ditto/README.md

 To back up individual databases, change the databases property to a space seperated list of database names in double quotes.

-The "**WHEN**" property is used to tell the schedule when it is allowed to execute.
+The **WHEN** property is used to tell the schedule when it is allowed to execute.
 The string specified for WHEN refers to a dumbed down version of a regular cron expression.
 For example, if you wanted the MySQL schedule to run at 02:25 PM daily, you would specify the following:

 	WHEN="25 14 * * *"